 As a first step, the researcher read books and papers that present the major issues and concerned of in theme of illnesses and creativity.
-In the second step, the researcher read biographical work of the researcher, in the third step, did an exhaustive reading of Hemingway and Fitzgerald's major short stories and novels.
+In the second step, the researcher read biographical work on Ernest Hemingway life to get a clear picture of their background, their development as writers and their response to the age that they lived in.
+The researcher, in the third step, did an exhaustive reading of Hemingway major short stories and novels.
 As the last step the researcher studied critical works that analyses and reflect the thematic, philosophical, social, cultural and intellectual preoccupations that were revealed in Hemingway and Fitzgerald's life and works.
 Furthermore, in this research all of materials has been used such as digital library books, academic journal articles about Ernest Hemingway and Samuel Beckett's life and works and found background information on them in order to establish unbroken connection between their illnesses and literary heritage.
 In accomplishing this study, intrinsic approach and also apply descriptive analytical methods are used which combine with interpretation.